AnimNyan/Fuse-Skeletons/README.md

 any duplicates with the same name and any bones which are not duplicates it parents to the skeleton you've chosen to fuse to.

 ### What is the Original Skeleton/Base Skeleton?
-So the original or base skeleton is just a term I'm using to describe the skeleton you've selected fuse to.
+So the original or base skeleton are just terms I'm using to describe the skeleton you've selected fuse to.

 ### What is considered a duplicate bone?